January 24, 2023, by: Rob Parsell

 For excellent flooring choices for moist/wet areas, see Waterproof Basement Flooring – Best Options,

 Install a plastic vapor barrier: If your concrete passes the moisture test, then plastic sheeting at least 6 mils thick will prevent moisture from getting into your laminate flooring.
 Where plastic sheets must be joined, overlap the sheets by several inches, and use strong vinyl tape to secure them.
-The vapor barrier will also prevent radon gas from penetrating the slab, an added benefit.
+This basement vapor barrier will also prevent radon gas from penetrating the slab, an added benefit.

 Vapor barrier material costs: The cost of 6 mil plastic sheeting ideal for use as a vapor barrier costs just $0.08 to $0.12 (8 to 12 cents) per square foot.
 The cost of strong vinyl tape for securing plastic at the edges and for taping sheeting together is about $0.20 (20 cents) per linear foot.